FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Implementation Details and Programming Techniques

 \subsection{Sparse Format and Matrix Assembly}

-Sparse COO and CSR formats are implemented in FEALPy and can work on any tensor library supported by FEALPy, as they are completely based on the tensor data structure and is decoupled with any specific backends.
+FEALPy implements sparse matrix representations in COO and CSR formats.
+These implementations are backend-agnostic: all sparse data structures are constructed entirely from the tensor abstraction layer provided by the Backend module, and therefore operate uniformly across all supported tensor libraries.

-\paragraph{Extended sparse matrix formats.} Let \texttt{d} be the dimension (number of axes) and \texttt{nnz} be the number of non-zeros.
-In both COO and CSR, FEALPy allows \texttt{None} data (matrices with bool elements, for sparse adjacency) and \texttt{data} with a batch axis as the 0-axis, as shown in Fig. \ref{fig:HCOO}.
+\paragraph{Extended sparse matrix formats.} Let $d$ denote the number of tensor axes and $\mathrm{nnz}$ the number of nonzero entries.
+In addition to standard COO and CSR definitions, FEALPy extends these formats in two aspects.

-\paragraph{Batched matrix assembly.} Combining the cell matrix from \texttt{Integrator} and the DoF management from the \texttt{FunctionSpace}, \texttt{Forms} in the FEM module manages to arrange the non-zero elements in sparse linear systems leveraging the Sparse module.
-Lst.\ref{lst:global_assembly} gives an example to explain the arrangement.

-Unfortunately, to our best knowledge, matrix-vector multiplication of batched sparse matrices is not well supported now by any tensor computation library at the C/C++ level.
-Although implementations based on standard tensor computation at the Python level can output correct results, a significant loss of efficiency can be observed in solvers.
+First, the \texttt{data} field may be \texttt{None}, which corresponds to structure-only sparse matrices (e.g., Boolean adjacency matrices), where only index information is required.

+Second, the \texttt{data} tensor may contain a leading batch axis.
+Specifically, if the sparse tensor represents a batch of matrices sharing the same sparsity pattern, the index tensor has shape $(d, \mathrm{nnz})$, while the data tensor has shape $(b, \mathrm{nnz})$, where $b$ is the batch size.
+This hybrid representation (Figure~\ref{fig:HCOO}) enables efficient storage of multiple sparse matrices with identical nonzero structure but different numerical values.
+Such a design is particularly useful in finite element computations where multiple linear systems with varying coefficients share the same connectivity pattern.

+\paragraph{Batched matrix assembly.} In the finite element module, global sparse matrices are assembled by combining local element matrices produced by the \texttt{Integrator} with degree-of-freedom (DoF) mappings provided by the \texttt{FunctionSpace}.
+The \texttt{Forms} component coordinates this process using the Sparse module.